CodesVault/kathamo-generator/README.md

-# Kathamo
+# Kathamo Generator
-Personalized Framework for WordPress plugin development.
+Kathamo Generator is a command line tool to generate new project with Kathamo framework.
 <br>
 All mejor components are modularized, separate composer packages.